Declining union power would not be an

 loss of worker voice

 declining power of trade unions have been hotly debated by economists and

-the decline on economic aggregates and firm performance is not an
+the impact of union decline on economic aggregates and firm performance is

-overwhelming cause for concern.
-However, the association of declining union
+an overwhelming cause for concern.
+That said, the association of declining

-power with rising earnings inequality and a loss of direct communication
+union power with rising earnings inequality and the loss of an important

-and whether the depiction of the nonunion workplace as an authoritarian
+indisputable any depiction of the non-union workplace as an authoritarian

 “bleak house” is more caricature than reality.